lunarphp/lunar/docs/src/installation.md

 ## Spread the Word

 If you enjoy our project, please share it with others.
-The more developers using GetCandy the more we can put back into the project.
+The more developers using Lunar the more we can put back into the project.

 Get sharing on Twitter, Reddit, Medium, Dev.to, Laravel News, Slack, Discord, etc.